 11. It is the responsibility of the registrant of the vehicle to see that drivers of their vehicle know and adhere to these regulations.

 Parking signs have been erected indicating designated parking areas for faculty/staff, commuters, upperclassmen, and freshmen.
-The Alfred parking map and Wellsville parking map will help to further identify these specified areas.
+The map will help to further identify these specified areas.
 Vehicle parking in any area not shown (including walkways, roadways, ramp areas, areas adjacent to buildings, etc.) is prohibited.
 No person shall park a vehicle on the college premises in such a manner as to interfere with the use of a fire hydrant, fire lane, or other emergency zone; create any other hazard; or unreasonably interfere with the free and proper use of a roadway or pedestrian walkway.
+No motor vehicle shall be parked anywhere on campus property in any manner creating a hazardous or unsightly condition; elevated on blocks or makeshift stands; missing wheels or other major parts.
+Any motor vehicle parked in such a manner may be ticketed and removed by University Police, at the owner's expense.
+This section shall not apply to project cars on the Wellsville campus, as defined in sub.
+11, of Section IV.
+C, of the Parking Regulations.

 1. Handicap parking spaces are available on campus.
 Please refer to the Alfred and Wellsville campus parking maps to identify these areas.
 A vehicle displaying NYS handicapped plates or government hangtags may park in these spaces as per the NYS Vehicle and Traffic Law.